 __________________________________________

 There are many ways to define Karaism, and, ironically, many of the ways Karaism is usually defined by others are incorrect.
 For instance, Karaism does not teach that one should interpret the Torah literally.

-Karaism is a fundamentalist approach towards Torah.
-The word "fundamentalist", unlike its popular connotation, does not imply a right-wing political bent.
-Rather, it implies a close and precise reading of a text, in this case the Torah, without wide-ranging and creative interpretations.
-Fundamentalists stick close to the original meaning of a text.
+Karaism is an originalist approach towards Torah.
+The word "originalist" implies a close and precise reading of a text, in this case the Torah, without wide-ranging and creative interpretations.
+Originalists stick close to the original (not necessarily the literal!) meaning of a text, which can be literal, poetic, metaphorical or allegorical, depending on the context.

+__________________________________________